Last updated: 170513…201006

 |09-15||Potion totally destroyed.|

 |26-35||Potion at 50% normal efficacy.|

 |91-99||Potion has 150% normal efficacy (You must determine if both effect and duration are permissible, or if only the duration should be extended.)|

 |100||DISCOVERY!
 The potion’s special formula will cause its effects will be permanent upon the imbiber with harmful side effects.|

-Weighting the potion experience point values and costs by frequency, the average potion in the DMG is 367 xp, with an average gp value/sale price of 924 gp.
+Weighting the potion xp values and costs by frequency, the average potion in the DMG is 367 xp, with an average gp value/sale price of 924 gp.
 Producing that average potion will cost 367 gp (materials) + 100 gp (alchemist, 4 days), for a net average profit of 457 gp, or 49%!
-However, there are a few costs as yet unaccounted for: we haven’t paid for the special ingredient yet; there’s a 20% failure rate when creating potions; we also haven’t included anything to represent the initial cost of creating the formula in the first place.
+However, a few costs are as yet unaccounted for: we haven’t paid for the special ingredient; there’s a ~20% failure rate when creating potions; we haven’t included anything to represent the initial cost of creating the formula in the first place.

 In summary so far:

-To figure out the value of the actual formula of the potion, I’m going to amortize the initial expense against the cost of creating the formula over a year.
+To figure out the value of the formula of the potion, I’m going to amortize the initial expense against the cost of creating the formula over a year.
 For our average potion, each attempt would take 4 days.
 Our alchemist can’t take time off in the middle of creating a potion, so if working 6 days a week in a 52-week year, our intrepid creator can only produce 1/week for 52 weeks.
-Taking into account the 20% failure rate, 42 successful potions would be created in a year.
-If we figure to amortize the cost of the formula creation over a year’s production (the life of adventurers and alchemists is short), the cost of 3,750 gp to create the formula amortized over the profits of those 42 potions available for sale is 89 gp/potion.
+Taking into account the ~20% failure rate, 42 successful potions would be created in a year.
+If we amortize the cost of the formula creation over a year’s production (the life of adventurers and alchemists is short), the expense of 2,150 gp to create the formula amortized over the profits of those 42 potions available for sale is 51 gp/potion.

 Assuming a 5% return on the investment, the cost formula becomes (assuming the 20% failure rate):